 Historically, inflation did not have a material effect on our business, results of operations, or financial condition.
-During 2021, inflation has begun to increase.
+During 2021 and continuing into 2022, inflation has begun to increase.
 If our costs were to become subject to significant inflationary pressures, we may not be able to fully offset such higher costs.
 Our inability or failure to do so could harm our business, results of operations and financial condition.

 Item 4.
-Controls and Procedures (As Restated)
+Controls and Procedures

-As discussed in Note 2, Restatement of Previously-Issued Financial Statements, we determined that we had material weaknesses in our internal control over financial reporting, namely that [our review control over the accuracy of our accounting treatment of the Company's member advances and earnout shares did not operate effectively] resulting in a restatement of our unaudited condensed financial statements for the three months ended March 31, 2022.
+As previously disclosed in filings with the SEC described below, we determined that we had material weaknesses in our internal control over financial reporting for the fiscal year ended December 31, 2021 and the quarters ended March 31, 2022 and June 30, 2022.
+Among the material weaknesses identified, we determined that our review control over the accuracy of our accounting treatment of the Company's member advances and earnout shares did not operate effectively, resulting in a restatement of our unaudited condensed financial statements for the three months ended March 31, 2022.
 Refer to Note 2 - Restatement of Prior Financial Information, for discussion regarding the restatement impacts.